 The choices for new claims in Scotland’s full service areas

-In Scotland, if you make a new claim for Universal Credit on or after 4 October 2017 in a full service area, you will be offered two choices about how it is paid.
+In Scotland, if you make a new claim for Universal Credit in a full service area, you will be offered two choices about how it is paid.

 What is a full service area?